wpwilson10/PatrickWilsonSite/client/README.md

 ## webpack.dev.js

-> This webpack configuration file is used with running `npm run dev` as specified in `package.json`.
+> Webpack turns source code into final files that can be used by the client.
+This webpack configuration file is used with running `npm run dev` as specified in `package.json`.
 It tells webpack to use the dev.env file with the testing configuration options.

 The `webpack.dev.js` file is a configuration file that contains development-specific options for Webpack, a module bundler for JavaScript and TypeScript applications.
 It is used by Webpack to bundle your `.js`, `.ts` and `.tsx` files into one or more output files that can run in the browser or Node.js in development mode.